i-be-snek/lemmy-util-bot/README.md

     # activate virtual env via poetry
     poetry shell
     ```
+## Building your own instance of the bot

+You can deploy your own instance of the bot, either locally on your own computer, or by deploying it to a cloud service.
+One easy option is [Digital Ocean](https://docs.digitalocean.com/products/)

+Follow these steps to configure and run the bot:

-### (B) Configure the bot settings
+### Configure the bot settings

 This is the step where you can configure your bot.

+> [!WARNING]
+> Steps 4-8 are only needed the `mirror_threads` task.

-1. Create a new text file named ".env" in the root directory of the repo
+1. Create a new text file named `.env` in the root directory of the repo

     ```shell
     touch .env